Are you feeling stuck?

-Today I’ve made a small move, I can do this, but maybe only with small moves for today.
+Today I’ve made a small move, I have written this, but maybe only small moves for today.

-And that’s OK until I break through the stuckness and the fear, and get myself to the next level.
+And that’s OK until I break through the stuckness and the fear and get myself through it.

 But what if you can’t even get to the point of taking that first step?